pwnVader/BruteShield/README.md

 BruteShield is a **powerful** and **simple** web tool for **checking password strength** and **generating secure passwords**.
 It allows users to check how strong a password is and estimates how long it would take for an attacker to crack it.
 Additionally, BruteShield features a **secure password generator** with customizable options like length, character types (uppercase, lowercase, numbers, symbols), and more!

+You can access the tool here: [BruteShield - Password Tool](https://pwnvader.github.io/BruteShield/)

 ---

 ## 🚀 Features